We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 At this point, you’ve exhausted the options for reaching a phone’s owner through his or her contacts.
 Now it’s time to get creative.
 For example, this person might have some kind of photo and video backup system in place.
 This means all pictures and movies shot on the phone will sync to the cloud—and to the owner’s other devices.

-You can usually access a smartphone’s camera from its lock screen: On iOS, swipe left; on Android, tap the camera icon in the lower right corner and drag it toward the center of the display.
+You can usually access a smartphone’s camera from its lock screen: On iOS, swipe left; on Android, double press the power button.
 To use this to your advantage, snap an image of your personal contact details.
-If the photo syncs to the phone owner’s backup system, he or she can easily reach out to you.
+If the photo syncs to the phone owner’s backup system, they can easily reach out to you.

 Set a reminder

 In a similar vein, you can use Siri or Google Assistant to set a reminder that the phone’s owner will be able to see from another device.
-On iOS, press and hold Home (on the iPhone X, hold the Power button); on Android, tap and hold the microphone icon on the bottom left and then swipe up.
-When the assistant app appears, say, “Set a reminder for 2pm every day to call…” and then state your name and number.
+On iOS, press and hold the power button (or the Home button if there is one); on Android, swipe up from one of the bottom corners of the screen.
+When the assistant app appears, say, “Set a reminder for 2 p.m. every day to call…” and then state your name and number.